Drawing Architectural Inspiration From Nature: Biomimetic Architecture Examples

 The Gherkin achieves efficient ventilation and natural lighting using a system similar to the natural process that sponges and anemones use to feed.
 Norman Foster was particularly inspired by the Venus flower basket sponge which directs seawater to flow through its body in order to feed.
 The Gherkin responds organically to air flow by using spiralling windows which automatically respond to changes in light and let fresh air into each floor.
 What’s more, venting flaps in the walls allow hot air to travel upwards and out of the building.

-2. The Eden Project, Cornwall, UK
+2. Eden Project, Cornwall, UK

 The Eden Project is an educational and social enterprise, connecting humans with nature and demonstrating sustainable ways of living.
 A vast array of indoor gardens, artworks and edible plants can be found in the Eden Project’s iconic bubble-shaped biomes.